 - Our 4 advisors who advise only Premed students are well acquainted with the milestones you will have to keep track of during your undergraduate years.

 Bio 100-101 are for biological science students only (not allied health majors) and are designed to teach logical scientific thinking and problem-solving in the context of biological principles.

 Bio 202 is a required course for biological science students and is designed to develop logical thinking and problem-solving skills.
 In this course molecular biology principles that underlie upper-level biology courses are developed at a much higher level than is possible during the freshman year.

 Human Physiology and Anatomy I & II

 Bio 320-321 are specifically designed for Premed students and emphasize a deep understanding of physiology through experimentation using computer interfaces.
 Anatomy is taught in the context of human cadaver dissection by an MD.
 This course contrasts with Bio 303-304 Human Anatomy & Physiology for allied health majors.

 Student Medical Internship

 Bio 490 is a course in which you will scrub up for surgery, observe in the ER, and rotate through the various services of the network of Greenville Hospital System (GHS) campuses.
 GHS is a University Medical Center which houses a branch campus of the USC School of Medicine.
 Such real world experience is invaluable and increasingly difficult for individual students to arrange on their own, but we are able to offer this because of an articulation agreement with GHS and our membership in their Medex program.

-Phy 101-102 are taught in the context of problems with application to the concerns of Premed majors.
+Phy 101-102 are taught in the context of problems with application to the concerns of Premed students.